kshaffer/courses/cognition-schedule.md

 # {{ page.title }}

+## Finals week

+Please upload your final post or "expanded synthesis" to the class blog by **Wednesday, Dec.
+17, 8am.** Also by Wednesday morning, please email me a brief summary of your project work.
+This need only be a copy of the following list with links to your materials that support it:

+- blog posts published (2–3)
+- class discussions led (2)
+- comments left on others' posts (tweets are also fine) (at least 2)

+This will help me make sure I don't miss anything as I submit final grades.
+More importantly, it will help you make sure that you've done everything that is required for the grade you want.
+(See the [syllabus](cognition.html) for grade details, as we decided in class on October 31.)
+Let me know if you have any questions!

 ## November 14 prep

 If you are on the schedule to lead discussion this week (LE, LS, TK, JJ, MA), please complete your write-up and submit it into the class WordPress website or the Google Drive folder by **Wednesday, 10am.** Then be prepared to lead discussion for 25–30 minutes of class.
 This can begin with a brief introduction on your part, or a response to comments left on your write-up, but otherwise it should be open for full-class discussion.